 Jump to:Page Content

 This course will examine the relationship between behavioral economics and public policy.
-In contrast to the standard rational model of economic behavior, human beings have limited cognitive abilities and limited willpower.
-Because of this, individuals frequently make decisions that systematically depart from the predictions of standard economic models.
-Behavioral economics attempts to understand these departures and integrate psychologists’ understanding of human behavior into economic analysis.
-The course will review the major themes of behavioral economics and address the implications for public policy in a wide variety of domains, including: retirement savings, social security, household borrowing (credit cards, mortgages, payday lending), education, energy use, health care, addiction, organ donation, tax collection and compliance, and social welfare programs.
+Individuals frequently make decisions that systematically depart from the predictions of standard economic models.
+Behavioral economics attempts to understand these departures by integrating an understanding of the psychology of human behavior into economic analysis.
+The course will review the major themes of behavioral economics and address the implications for public policy in a wide variety of domains, including: retirement savings, social security, labor markets, household borrowing (credit cards, mortgages, payday lending), education, energy use, health care, addiction, organ donation, tax collection and compliance, and social welfare programs.